Bankroll Management for Cash Games

 Looking at your profits another way, let’s say you’re playing 25,000 hands of poker online a week.
-Multi-tabling on Ladbrokes in the 100nl games. ($1/$2 no limit).
+Multi-tabling in 100nl games ($1/$2 no limit).
 You’re playing 16 tables at a time, for about 30 hours a week.
 That’s how you really grind a living playing poker right?
 Volume.

-During this time you make about $4000 in profits, without taking into consideration the 200% bonus Ladbrokes offers players that use the bonus code LADMAX, without rakeback and without taking player points and comps into consideration.
+During this time you make about $4000 in profits, without taking into consideration the bonuses poker sites offer players.
 That’s an average of about two ‘poker tracker big bets’ per hour per table, the $4k per month profit, before taxes.

 If you figure your taxes at about 33%, or about $1320 for that month, and throw that into savings you’re still working with $2700 for the month.
 So the question you have here is how much to pay yourself, and how much to roll back into the bankroll.